Chapter 7 : The Man in the Smoke

 She took a deep, shuddering breath.
 “I snapped at Teddy,” she said softly.
 “This morning.
 He got up to make me breakfast, and I’ve just been getting so frustrated with the way he’s been treating me like I’m fragile and about to fall apart that I was kind of a bitch about it.”
 The tears started to drip down her face again.
 “And he acted like it was fine, but when I left, I heard him c-c-crying about it.”
 She coughed, and Van sighed and produced a tissue.

 “It’s okay,” he said as she dabbed at her eyes.
 “I promise.
-I’ve had girls make me cry loads of times, and I got over it.”
+I’ve had women - well, mostly one woman, I guess - make me cry loads of times, and I got over it.”

 She snorted through her tears and blew her nose.
 “He’s just trying to help,” she said softly.
 “You know?”